mbdjj/website/README.md

 Hello I'm Marcin.

-This is my first website written in React.
+This is my first website written in React and NextJS.

 Enjoy!